oddbird/css-sandbox/src/toggles/explainer.md

 it could be used to generate the switch behavior -- we are not attempting to define a new element here.

+It's also possible that the term 'toggle' could cause confusion, as many might expect it to have a boolean (on/off) behavior.
+The current proposal, however, allows for any number of desired states.

 ## Proposal for declarative CSS toggles

 ### Broad overview